approov/quickstart-golang-token-check/README.md

 ## Approov Integration Examples

-The code examples for the Approov quickstarts are extracted from this simple [Approov integration examples](/src/approov-protected-server), that you can run from your computer to play around with the Approov integration and gain a better understating how simple and easy is to integrate Approov in a GoLang API server.
+The code examples for the Approov quickstarts are extracted from this simple [Approov integration examples](/src/approov-protected-server), that you can run from your computer to play around with the Approov integration and gain a better understating of how simple and easy it is to integrate Approov in a GoLang API server.

 ### Testing with Postman

-A ready to use Postman collection can be found [here](https://raw.githubusercontent.com/approov/postman-collections/master/quickstarts/hello-world/hello-world.postman_collection.json).
+A ready-to-use Postman collection can be found [here](https://raw.githubusercontent.com/approov/postman-collections/master/quickstarts/hello-world/hello-world.postman_collection.json).
 It contains a comprehensive set of example requests to send to the GoLang server for testing.
-The collection contains requests with valid and invalid Approov Tokens, and with and without token binding.
+The collection contains requests with valid and invalid Approov tokens, and with and without token binding.

 ### Testing with Curl